nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 ## Final Remarks

-This is a problem you might not need to solve but if you do it might cause some awkward architectural changes.
+This is a problem you might not need to solve but if you do it might require awkward architectural changes.

 Hooks are fairly magical -a language in itself almost- so it's not weird to attribute magical properties to it when it comes to making re-render decisions.
-In this case however React hooks doesn't do magic, it plays dumb.
+In this case however React hooks don't do magic, it's dumb.
 That's a good thing.

 But ReactJS doesn't provide a great elegant solution to solve this problem out-of-the-box.